software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 Below is the list of additional properties that can be used for `Screen` component:

+### `animationSpec`

+Animation specification for defining custom screen transition animations.
+In order for it to be used, set `stackAnimation: 'custom'`.

 ### `gestureEnabled` (iOS only)

 When set to `false` the back swipe gesture will be disabled.
 The default value is `true`.